Vyral/greg-harrelson-recruiting/_drafts/the-3-mindsets-choices-that-can-boost-your-real-estate-career.md

 {% include youtube.html %}

-Your attitude, approach, and expectations play a key role in your business.
-Here’s what you should do to keep them positive.
+<center>Your attitude, approach, and expectations play a key role in your business.
+Here’s what you should do to keep them positive.</center>

 There are three things you can change in your mindset that will help you get more out of your real estate business.